Biden Pans McCarthy Debt Plan: 'Huge Cuts' to Americans

 That political dynamic may make it easier for McCarthy to rally his ranks behind the plan if Republicans see it as merely a starting point in negotiations designed to push Biden to the table.

-“Kevin McCarthy is going to get 218 votes on this deal,” said Rep. Dusty Johnson, R-S.D., chairman of the conservative Main Street Caucus, referring to the majority needed for passage.
+"Kevin McCarthy is going to get 218 votes on this deal," said Rep. Dusty Johnson, R-S.D., chair of the conservative Main Street Caucus, referring to the majority needed for passage.

 Democrats were not impressed.
 Schumer said if McCarthy continues down this path of negotiating over the need to raise the debt limit, the U.S. will be headed for a default.